 3.2.
 Fundamental hierarchical tree algorithm (HTA)

 3.2.1.
-Make an idea
+Basic ideal.

 Instead of using virtual node method, hierarchical tree algorithm processes all the position-combinable chain of the candidate with CHART.
-All the position-continuous chain includes the candidate node and node in the CHART will be checked to be the right part of any grammar rule or not?
-The right-checked-chain will form the new nodes using the relevant grammar rule.
-Differ from virtual node method, hierarchical tree algorithm won’t form the redundant nodes and decrease the loop step of A* algorithm.
+All the position-continuous chain including a candidate node and the nodes in CHART will be checked whether it is the right part of any grammar rule or not?
+The right-checked-chain will form new nodes using the relevant grammar rule.
+Unlike virtual node method, the hierarchical tree algorithm does not form the redundant nodes and decrease the number of loop steps of A* algorithm.

-For instance, if the candidate has the start-end position as X(7-10) and the CHART has the content like a below table:
+For instance, if the candidate has the start-end position as X(7-10) and the CHART has the content in Table 2.

 Table 2 – All the start-end pos of CHART nodes